jackvreeken/rtc-tools/CONTRIBUTING.md

 - short description: describes what is changed in the commit with a single sentence.
 - complete description: explain in detail what is done in the commit and why.
     This can take up multiple paragraphs.

+To ensure that your code meets our standards, we recommend using pre-commit.
+To install pre-commit, run `pip install pre-commit` in your terminal.
+Once installed, run `pre-commit install` to set up the pre-commit hook.
+This will automatically check your code for formatting and linting issues before each commit.